In an increasingly competitive market, marketing your venue to maximise revenue is crucial to staying ahead of the competition.

 If you are creating online content and looking to build a community, having an active social media presence is a good place to start.
 Share your own content and the content of others.
 Ask and answer pivotal questions to start interesting conversations.
 Here, you can start connecting with a relevant audience.

 Using Twitter and Instagram are the best ways to ensure that your venue stays relevant.
 Keep up to date with trending hashtags and themes to integrate your venue into popular conversation.
 If it’s Christmas, why not take some photos of your venue decorated in festive style?
 Or write a blog about the previous holiday events that have been hosted at your venue?

 You want to engage people and build their interest in the events you’ve held and are holding in the future.
+Part of this engagement can be achieved by creating your own employee testimonials.
+Encourage your staff to share their experiences via video testimonials, this can give potential clients an inside look at your venue’s operations and the successful events you’ve hosted.
 Gather testimonials and great reviews to publish on your platform.